- Last Updated: 09 June 2022 09 June 2022

 About 10 – 20% of people who have COVID-19, including people who have only mild symptoms, do not fully recover.
 Many of these people experience a variety of symptoms for many months.
 This is being called “Long COVID.”

-Three million or more people in the U.S. may develop Long COVID.
-In Massachusetts 60,000 - 100,000 people may have Long COVID.
+Estimates from January, 2022, are that 20 million or more people in the U.S. have developed Long COVID.
+In Massachusetts 387,000 people may have Long COVID(2).

 Long COVID is a “post-viral” illness.

 Where to find more information:

 Will COVID-19 Lead to ME/CFS?

 Six-month "long COVID" study reveals 76% suffer lasting symptoms